Making a Business Proposal Presentation (11 Steps)

 By including a personal note tailored to your recipient, you’re skyrocketing the chances of it living rent-free in their head instead.

-4 main ways to personalize your business proposal presentation:
+How to personalize your business proposal presentation

 I) Add company-specific insights